Guide: How to send emails in PHP (with examples)

 Methods for sending emails in PHP

-There are a few methods that you can use to send emails with PHP which can be divided in two categories: Using the built-in PHP mail() function and using email libraries.
+There are a few methods that you can use to send emails with PHP which can be divided into two categories: Using the built-in PHP mail() function and using email libraries.

 1. Using the PHP mail() function